 Now that you’ve learned how the different types of drain cleaners work on clogs, it’s time to start shopping.
 Keep reading to find a list of some of the best drain cleaners for hair clogs.

-Green Gobbler Liquid Hair & Grease Clog Remover is a non-corrosive liquid drain cleaner that doesn’t damage pipes or septic systems, but works hard to dislodge pesky clogs.
+Green Gobbler’s clog remover is a non-corrosive liquid drain cleaner that doesn’t damage pipes or septic systems, but works hard to dislodge pesky clogs.
 Formulated with fewer harsh chemicals than most cleaners, it’s safer for you and your home’s plumbing.
 This liquid clog remover cuts through the hair that can build up in the shower, sink, and toilet.

 Pour 1 quart of Green Gobbler drain cleaner slowly down the drain; it usually takes at least two hours to unclog the hair.
 To maximize the unclogging action, you may want to wait overnight before flushing with hot water.